+Detractors will not recommend the company as an employer to others.
 The number of detractors is a vital variable in calculating the Employee Net Promoter Score.
-To determine the percentage of detractors, the sum of all responses that chose between 1 and 6 is gotten and divided by the total number of responses in the survey and then multiplied by 100.
+To determine the percentage of detractors, the sum of all responses that chose between 0 and 6 is divided by the total number of responses in the survey and then multiplied by 100.

 To calculate the percentage of passive responses, add up all passive responses – those who choose between 7 or 8.
 Divide the sum by the total number of responses and multiply the result by 100.

-To calculate the percentage of promoters in a survey, the number of responses that chose 9 or 10 is gotten.
-This number is divided by the total number of responses and the result is multiplied by 100.
+Promoters are those who chose 9 or 10 in the survey.
+To calculate the percentage of promoters, the number of responses that chose 9 or 10 is divided by the total number of responses and the result is multiplied by 100.

 Calculating The Employee Net Promoter Score

-For Instance, in a survey for a company selling insurance policies, there were 100 responses, and the following is the breakdown.
+For Instance, in a survey for a company selling insurance policies, there were 50 responses, and the following is the breakdown.

-To calculate the Employee Net Promoter score = 60 – 20 × 100
+To calculate the Employee Net Promoter score = (30 – 10)/50 × 100

-Creating an effective Employee Net Promoter Score
+Measuring Employee Net Promoter Score